dnjp/nyne/README.md

 # Nyne

 Nyne automates what are typically manual tasks when using Acme.
-Instead of needing to set custom indentation settings and manually run external commands like clang-format against your file, Nyne does all of that for you.
+Think of nyne as the `.vimrc` of Acme.
+Instead of needing to set custom indentation settings and manually run external commands like clang-format against your file, nyne does all of that for you.
 It can also optionally expand hard tabs to soft tabs, which is a feature not included in Acme by default.

 Included in a full install of nyne are bundled utilities for acme: